Why drift boat fly fishing?

 We fish two sections of this famous salmon river covering over four miles below Ripogenus Dam.
 Each has its own special character.
 The dam release and time of year will determine which section is preferable at the time.
 The lower section warms up sooner and has earlier hatches.

 The West Branch is known as one of the very best salmon rivers in the Northeast.
-This is a larger river of all wild trout and salmon yielding some truly trophy fish.
-It is still possible to tie into spectacularly colored native brookies up to 20 inches and wild salmon that reach over 26 inches.
-These are bruisers that will weigh 5 or 6 pounds and really stretch your line.
+This river holds wild trout and salmon (no stocked fish).
+It is still possible to tie into spectacularly colored native brookies and wild salmon up to and over 20 inches.

 Water temperature and time of season dictate which sections are most likely to be productive.
 This river continues to produce throughout the summer months, often in the late afternoon and evening and we may suggest a later departure to fish through the evening hatch.